Just a Breath Away

-Just a Breath Away (Dans la brume) is a Canadian-French co-produced thriller film, directed by Daniel Roby and released in 2018.
+Just a Breath Away (Dans la brume) is a Canadian-French co-produced science-fiction thriller film directed by Daniel Roby and released in 2018.
 The film stars Romain Duris and Olga Kurylenko as Mathieu and Anna, parents trying to protect their daughter (Fantine Harduin) from a toxic gas cloud that is enveloping Paris.

 The film was released in France on April 4, 2018.
 It screened on opening night at the Fantasia International Film Festival.